glasbruch/ULRE/README.md

-# ULRE
+# Uncertainty-Aware Likelihood Ratio Estimation for Pixel-Wise Out-of-Distribution Detection

-Official implementation of the paper Uncertainty-Aware Likelihood Ratio Estimation for Pixel-Wise Out-of-Distribution Detection
+This repository contains the official implementation of our paper "Uncertainty-Aware Likelihood Ratio Estimation for Pixel-Wise Out-of-Distribution Detection"

+Coming soon.